mongodb/mongo-java-driver/docs/reference/content/upgrading.md

   pre = "<i class='fa fa-level-up'></i>"
 +++

+## Upgrading from 3.7.x

+The default `authSource` value for connection strings with an `authMechanism` of PLAIN has changed from `admin` to `$external`.
+Users wishing to continue to use PLAIN authentication with the `admin` database should declare `authSource=admin` on the connection string.

 ## Upgrading from 3.6.x

 The 3.7 release is binary and source compatible with the 3.5 release, except for methods that have been added to interfaces that